Deferred payment agreement

 12-week property disregard

 For example, if you decide to permanently move into a care home in England, Wales or Northern Ireland that has local authority-funded placements, and you own your own property, have low income and your savings are below the capital threshold (for example, £23,250 in England in 2019-20), then the council must ignore the value of your property for the first 12 weeks of your stay.
-After 12 weeks, the value of your property will be counted as part of your capital.
+After 12 weeks, the value of your property will be counted as part of your capital and you will be required to pay the full cost of your care.

 In Scotland, the rules are slightly different; the threshold for savings is £28,000 (2019-20), and although the property owner is entitled to the 12-week disregard unless the property is sold within that time, the disregard period can start from the time the decision is made that the stay in the care home is permanent (which may be longer than 12 weeks in some circumstances).